Stevecmd/aws-bootcamp-cruddur-2023/journal/week2.md

 | [Integrate Rollbar and capture and error](https://www.youtube.com/watch?v=xMBDAb5SEU4&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv&index=35)| ✔   |   |

->>**Below is a step by step break down of my work.
-Use the Table below to jump to specific sections**
+>**Below is a step by step break down of my work.
+Use the Table below to jump to specific sections.**

 |    | Table of Contents                                                                                                                                                                          |    |                                                                                                                                                                             |